 Whether you are appointing your own personal representative, or your personal representative is appointing themselves, we will need proof of their authority to access and share your information.
 They may be a legal guardian, power of attorney (POA) or parent, or other form of personal representative.

+If you are the parent or legal guardian of dependent(s) age 12 and over, you must be appointed their interoperability personal representative before requesting health information on their behalf.
 Personal representatives for members under 18 will be automatically removed on the member's 18th birthday.
 The personal representative must be re-appointed, if the member chooses.

 Start the form to appoint a personal representative.